lmu-osc/branding-resources/README.md

 # branding-resources
-Shared repo of CSS and SCSS files for LMU websites
+Shared repo of CSS and SCSS files for LMU Open Science Center websites